 Bowls have become a staple in our house because in my opinion.. everything tastes better in a bowl!
 My husband disagrees of course and for some insane reason thinks that bowls are only for cereal.
 Seriously, nothing else.
 He even eats pasta off a plate.
 He is wrong 😛

-I love this vegan sweet potato burrito bowl because it's so full of color!
-Color not only makes a dish more appetizing but it also provides you with a variety of nutrients too.
+As a Certified Nutrition Coach, I love this vegan sweet potato burrito bowl because it's so full of color!
+Color not only makes a dish more appetizing but it also provides you with a variety of nutrients too (just like these vegan birria tacos!).
 Plus, it makes for a super tasty Meatless Monday dish which is always a nice switch up!